DTolm/VkFFT/README.md

     - Multiple GPU job splitting

 ## Installation
+Vulkan version:
 Include the vkFFT.h file and glslang compiler.
 Sample CMakeLists.txt file configures project based on Vulkan_FFT.cpp file, which contains examples on how to use VkFFT to perform FFT, iFFT and convolution calculations, use zero padding, multiple feature/batch convolutions, C2C FFTs of big systems, R2C/C2R transforms, double precision FFTs, half precision FFTs.\
 For single and double precision, Vulkan 1.0 is required.
 For half precision, Vulkan 1.1 is required.

+CUDA/HIP:
+Include the vkFFT.h file and make sure your system has NVRTC/HIPRTC built.
+Only single/double precision for now.
 ## Command-line interface
 VkFFT has a command-line interface with the following set of commands:\
 -h: print help\